Specialist home support for adults whose needs have outgrown ordinary care.

 We stay

-Some of the people we look after have been with us as long as sixteen years.
-The same two or three workers cover each home, week after week.
-No revolving door.
-No reciting needs to a stranger every shift.
+Some of the people we support have been with the same familiar team for many years.
+The same two or three people cover each home, week after week — no revolving door, and no reciting your relative’s needs to a stranger every shift.

 You reach senior people

-There is no call centre.
-Enquiries are handled by our Service Manager Jo Sparrow and Deputy Manager Jessica White — both long-standing — with oversight from Director Vierka Hiscock on every case.
+There’s no call centre.
+Your enquiry is handled by our Service Manager, Joe Sparrow, and Deputy Manager, Jessica White — both long-standing — with Director Vierka Hiscock overseeing every case.
+So when something matters, you’re talking to someone who can actually act.

 Real lives we support